 More advanced students, may be simply given areas to investigate, like:

-2. My goals: Unlike most school courses, learning English as a second language is quite often something that is chosen by the students themselves.
+Unlike most school courses, learning English as a second language is quite often something that is chosen by the students themselves.
 Adult students, at the very least, will be able to tell you why they’ve enrolled in an ESL course.
-But little ones may also have great reasons to want to learn English.
+But little ones may also have good reasons why they want to learn English.
 So, ask each of them to share their reasons for signing up for the course, and what they hope to accomplish.
-You may ask them to write this down on the first page of their notebooks, so they can always have that to look back to.
+Ask them to write this down on the first page of their notebooks, so they can always have that to look back to.

 Whatever you do on the first day of class, take the time to get to know your students and let them get to know you.

 Set forth the classroom rules with the younger ones; discuss your students’ goals for the course.
 But the most important thing is to lay a solid foundation for what will be a year of cooperation and learning.